 However, adding to the complex nature of ecstasy, there is also a danger of drinking too much water.
 A number of people have died of hyponatremia (water toxicity) when high on MDMA, including the British teenager Leah Betts whose ecstasy-related death on her 18th birthday caused a public moral outcry.
 In these cases, the body retains water, particularly affecting the brain cells, and leading to the shutdown of primary bodily functions such as breathing and heartbeat.
 Although still in the early stages of research, it is thought women are more at risk of ecstasy-related hyponatremia than men.
 Owing to the water problems when taking ecstasy, drinking sports drinks containing electrolytes is recommended as a way to help prevent both heatstroke and water toxicity.

 Another cause of death—as was the suspected case with the Toronto death—is adulterants in MDMA.
-Fisher said that in those cases, calling it an overdose only serves to attribute the cause of death to MDMA when in reality it was another toxin altogether.
+Fischer said that in those cases, calling it an overdose only serves to attribute the cause of death to MDMA when in reality it was another toxin altogether.
 It also steers attention away from the real dangers of an unregulated drug trade, where chemicals are produced on the black market and their contents are simply unknown.

 A particular concern in recent years has been PMA getting into pills.
-It's a stimulant with similar effects to MDMA but with much higher toxicity levels.
+It's a stimulant with similar effects to MMA but with much higher toxicity levels.
 There have been a number of reports in the media about "dodgy" or "rogue" batches of pills, either cut with PMA or just PMA being sold as MDMA.
 Harry Shapiro, the Director of the UK charity Drug Wise, said that using the term "dodgy batch" is inaccurate, and that it erroneously implies that "good" batches of pills exist.
 "All ecstasy batches have the potential to be rogue because there is no medically supplied ecstasy," he said.

 Pill testing—the checking of drugs for the presence of unwanted contaminants—is the only way to know what is in something.
 However, few venues offer such services on-site, especially in the US where stringent drug laws inhibit such harm reduction measures.
 Additionally, pill testing can only tell someone if there is a presence of the desired substance, but it can't accurately tell you everything else that's in it, or its purity.

 Shapiro said that while he thinks there are many instances of the media irresponsibly reporting on drug fatalities, he doesn't think the use of the word overdose is too much of a problem.
 "The harm reduction likely to help people is happening with the consent of the police and venue owners—that's where this plays out," Shapiro said.
 "I don't think if the Daily Mail [the popular UK right-wing tabloid] calls a death an overdose that it gets in the way of harm reduction.
-What does get in the way are those not cooperating with the people who want to promote potentially life saving interventions," he said
+What does get in the way are those not cooperating with the people who want to promote potentially life saving interventions," he said.

 Shapiro said that using the term overdose to describe a drug fatality was more a matter of semantics, but does think there is a larger problem of how language is used in relation to drugs.
 What is more damaging according to Shapiro is hateful language in relation to drug users.
 Descriptions of "junkies" and "zombies" in "shooting galleries" dehumanizes people and passes a value judgement on the worth of the deceased's life.

-Fisher agreed that language and accuracy in reporting on drug fatalities matters.
+Fischer agreed that language and accuracy in reporting on drug fatalities matters.
 "There are ways to increase the danger and to decrease it, and it's more useful to talk about harm reduction or drug policy reform," he said.
 "Directing attention at the drug and the amount is an oversimplification."

 Anna Codrea-Rado is THUMP's News Editor.
 Follow her on Twitter.